-Thermodynamics is the part of physics that deals with the relationship between heat and work.
-It studies the effects of the variation of pressure, temperature and volume of a physical system (we understand by physical system a liquid, a material, a set of bodies, etc.), at a macroscopic level, that is to say, that can be observed.
+Thermodynamics is the part of physics that is responsible for the relationship between heat and work.
+Study the effects of the variation of pressure, temperature and volume of a physical system (we understand by physical system a liquid, a material, a set of bodies, etc.), at a macroscopic level, that is, it can be observed.

-The term thermodynamics comes from the stem therm, which means heat and dynamics that refers to movement.
+The thermodynamic name comes from the thermo root, which means heat and dynamics that refers to movement.
 The movement of heat in a body.

-Matter is composed of different particles that move in a disordered way (what is called entropy).
-Thermodynamics studies this disordered movement.
+Matter is composed of different particles that move in a disorderly manner (what is called entropy).
+Thermodynamics studies this messy movement.

-Thermodynamics is of great importance because it describes a large number of physical phenomena, including the operation of thermal engines.
+Thermodynamics is of great importance that describes a large number of physical phenomena, including the operation of thermal motors.

 Study of thermodynamics

-The main elements that we have to study thermodynamics are:
+The main elements we have to study thermodynamics are:

-- Entropy.
-Entropy defines the disorder in which the internal particles that make up matter move.
-Entropy is a quantity that can be defined for any system.
+- Entropy Entropy defines the disorder in which the internal particles that make up matter move.
+Entropy is a magnitude that can be defined for any system.

-In thermodynamics, the interactions between different systems are studied and classified.
+In thermodynamics the interactions between different systems are studied and classified.
 This study leads to define concepts such as thermodynamic system and its contour.
-A thermodynamic system is characterized by its properties, related to each other by the state equations.
-These can be combined to express the internal energy and thermodynamic potentials, useful for determining the equilibrium conditions between systems and spontaneous processes.
+A thermodynamic system is characterized by its properties, related to each other through state equations.
+These can be combined to express internal energy and thermodynamic potentials, useful for determining the equilibrium conditions between systems and spontaneous processes.